Psychological Injury Compensation Calculator

 • Those in control of public premises, such as supermarkets, hotels and public parks, for example, are known as occupiers.
 Under the Occupiers’ Liability Act 1957, occupiers have a duty of care towards members of the public using the premises for their intended purposes.
 They must take steps to make the place reasonably safe for use.

 • Road users owe each other a duty of care not to use the roads in a manner that could cause harm to others or themselves.
-They must adhere to the Road Traffic Act 1988 and follow the rules and guidance in the Highway Code.
+They must abide by the Road Traffic Act 1988 and follow the rules and guidance in the Highway Code.

 If one of these parties were to breach their duty of care, this could lead to you suffering a psychological injury, and you may be able to make a personal injury claim.